Sexual assault and harassment can happen anywhere to anyone. It's never the victim's fault.

 - Be cautious if leaving a venue with someone you've just met.
 Even if it's just as friends.
 You're more vulnerable when separated from people you know.

-In transit or in your accommodation
+In transit or your accommodation

-- Sit up the front, near the driver, on buses and coaches.
+- Sit up the front near the driver on buses and coaches.

 - If travelling overnight on a train, boat or bus, choose a seat or berth that offers more protection from perpetrators.